ableinc/pypm/README.md

 3. When installing using npm, the package.json will not update dependencies.
 This is a known bug.
 Until fixed, use npm/npx to do your installing for node projects.
 All other features work.

-4. When generating a setup.cfg file for development mode installation pip, setuptools and wheel may need to be updated.
-Follow the instructions above to update.
+4. When generating the setup.py & setup.cfg files for development mode installation pip, setuptools and wheel may need to be updated.
+Follow the instructions above to update alongside setup functionality.

 # Changelog
 **September 2020**